kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 	- Memory virtualization because there is a lot of more data.
 - Program vs. Process
 	- Program is a set of instrunctions written to perform a task while a process is a running program.
 Process is started when a program is executed.
 - Where are processes stored?
-Programs?
+Programs? processes are stored in the computer's ram while programs are stored on the computer's hard drive
 - Process States: Running, Ready, Blocked
+	- Running state is when a cpu allocates itself to the process
+	- ready state is when a process is ready to be executed
+	- blocked state - when a process is unable to go through its entire execution because its waiting for some resource to be avaliable
 - PCB
+	- process control block manages the states
 - Limited Direct Execution (LDE)
 - Stack vs. Heap
 - User vs. Kernel mode and LDE